racu10/inbentaProject/readme.md

 # Project Inbenta

 - This project has been made with the Laravel framework.
 - To start the project, you must place it in the htdocs folder in XAMMP / LAMMP.
-Or using the command "php artisan serve".
+Or using the command "php artisan serve" inside the root project.
 - In case of using XAMMP / LAMMP we will place ourselves in the public folder for the visualization of the project.